hyperledger/fabric-rfcs/text/0000-opentelemetry.md

 of the client and the health of its internal mechanisms.

-We also have published a [webinar with the OpenTelemetry project](https://www.cncf.io/webinars/observability-of-multi-party-computation-with-opentelemetry/) showcasing how Hyperledger Fabric can rely on OpenTelemetry to report the state of execution of chaincode and eliminate the black box feeling operators contend with.
+We also have published a [webinar with the OpenTelemetry project](https://www.cncf.io/webinars/observability-of-multi-party-computation-with-opentelemetry/) showcasing how Hyperledger Fabric can rely on OpenTelemetry to report the state of execution and eliminate the black box feeling operators contend with.